-Daniel Boone.
-A painting by Chester Harding.
+Daniel Boone, painted by Chester Harding.

-1774, paved the way for an ambitious scheme to settle Kentucky.
-At the Treaty of Sycamore Shoals in March 1775, Judge Richard Henderson bought the Cherokee claim to 20 million acres south of the Kentucky River.
-There he planned to establish a new colony, "Transylvania."
-To open the region for settlement, he engaged Daniel Boone to blaze a trail through Cumberland Gap.
 Starting from Long Island of the Holston (now Kingsport, Tenn.) on March 10, Boone led 30 axmen in cutting the "Wilderness Road."
-Hacking their way across mountain, through swamp and canebrake, the party on April 1 reached the Kentucky River, 208 miles from their starting point.
+Hacking their way across mountain and through swamp and canebrake, the party on April 1 reached the Kentucky River, 208 miles from their starting point.
 There they erected a fort, which was named Boonesborough.

-The Wilderness Road in the Revolution Soon Henderson arrived with reinforcements for the Boonesborough garrison.
+The Wilderness Road in the Revolution

+Soon Henderson arrived with reinforcements for the Boonesborough garrison.
 The opening of the Wilderness Road drew more pioneers, and other "Kentucky stations" began to spring up.

 When Henderson tried to assert authority over these new settlements, however, the individualistic backwoodsmen rebelled.
 June 1776, George Rogers Clark and John Gabriel Jones made the arduous journey through Cumberland Gap to Williamsburg to ask the Virginia government for support.
 Six months later, Virginia formally organized Kentucky as its westernmost county.
 Henderson's plan for a private colony had failed, but his Wilderness Road had guaranteed the permanence of white settlement in Kentucky.

 The westward movement slowed to a trickle during the first years of the Revolutionary War.
 Northern Indians, backed by the British, began to harass the infant settlements in ever-growing numbers.
 The Cumberland Gap route was frequently closed by the Indian threat; when open, it was used mainly to bring badly needed troops and supplies to the hard-pressed settlements.

-The tide turned in 1778-79, however, when a Kentucky and Virginia force under George Rogers Clark crossed the Ohio River and captured the important British posts at Kaskaskia, Cahokia, and Vincennes.
+The tide turned in 1778-79, however, when a Kentucky and Virginia force under George Rogers Clark crossed the Ohio River and captured the important British posts at

+Kaskaskia, Cahokia, and Vincennes.
 Though Indian attacks continued, westward travel over the Wilderness Road soon became even heavier than before.
-By the time the war ended in 1783, some 12,000 settlers had entered Kentucky, most of them through Cum-
+By the time the war ended in 1783, some 12,000 settlers had entered Kentucky, most of them through Cum berland Gap.

 Flood Tide of Settlement

-The mass immigration which followed the Revolution caused John Filson, Kentucky's first historian, to predict in 1784 that the region would soon become "exceedingly populous."
+The mass immigration which followed the Revolution caused John Filson, Kentucky's first historian, to predict in 1784 that the region would soon become "exceedingly pop ulous."
 He was right, for 8 years later Kentucky entered the Union with a population of 100,000, and by 1800 the total was more than 220,000.

-For some years, most of this great stream